Mixed flour honey loaf baked with scalded rye flour which makes it last longer, taste better and make me come up with bad puns.

-Being the queen of bad puns I can’t resist it: this loaf was repeatedly told what a bad, BAD dough it had been and threatened with punching and kneading should it prove to be naughty again.
+As a queen of bad puns I can’t resist it: this loaf was repeatedly told what a bad, BAD dough it had been and it was also threatened with punching and kneading should it prove to be naughty again.

 Scalded – scolded – geddit?
 Okay, now I’ve got it out of my system we can continue seriously.